-- Use disposable email addresses (yahoo, hotmail, etc...) when registering for online services or websites.
-Many websites require you to register before allowing access to their content.
-By creating an email address just for the purpose of registering online, you will cut down on spam to your standard email address.
+- Use disposable email addresses (yahoo, hotmail, etc.) when registering for online services or websites.
+You will cut down on spam to your standard email address.

 - If you do not recognize the sender of the message and/or the subject line is senseless or offensive, delete the email.

 - Do not open attachments unless you are expecting them.
 Even if you know the sender, you should be very careful opening attachments.
 Although an email may look like it is from someone you know it is possible a spammer is spoofing their email address.
 Learn more

 - Strong unique passwords are important as the first line of defense between you and a hacker.

 - Do not use the same password on multiple sites

 - Strong passwords can help you protect your computer and your identity.

 - Create passwords that are both easy for you to remember and also hard for someone else to discover.